zlthinker/zlthinker.github.io/blog/_posts/2020-04-10-demystify-IMU.md

 ![vio_factor_graph]({{site.baseurl}}/images/vio_factor_graph.png)

+Since the three types of factors arise from different types of measurements, i.e., the visual measurements, the pre-integrated IMU measurements and random walk measurements for bias.
+In order to sum up the errors from the factors, an information matrix must be multiplied with each error term as a way of weighting (e.g., $$e^T \Sigma e$$).

+* For the visual measurements, the information matrix is inversely proportional to the feature scales.

+* For the pre-integrated IMU measurements, the information matrix is the inverse of the covariance of the rotation, velocity and position noise introduced above.

+* For the random walk measurements for bias, the information matrix is inversely proportional to the white noise covariance whose magnitude grows as time lasts.
+(See the explanation below.)

+> The output of a gyro (same for accelerometer) will be perturbed by some thermo-mechanical noise which fluctuates at a rate much greater than the sampling rate of the sensor.
+As a result the samples obtained from the sensor are perturbed by a white noise sequence, which is simply a sequence of zero-mean uncorrelated random variables.
+In this case each random variable is identically distributed and has a finite variance d.

 # Reference

 [1] [IMU Preintegration on Manifold for Efficient Visual-Inertial Maximum-a-Posteriori Estimation](http://www.roboticsproceedings.org/rss11/p06.pdf) (* Note: there are errors with Eqs.
 26.）